olmax99/treesnqsweb/README.md

 ### iii.
 Stripe stuff

-- How can i debug webhooks?
+- How can webhooks be debugged?

 Install the stripe cli locally and run `stripe listen`.
+Then from the stripe cli you can trigger mock events:

+  - `stripe trigger payment_intent.created`

+These mock events can be observed from the stripe cli directly via `stripe listen`.
+Further, they can be forwarded to your local development environment via:

+  - `stripe listen --forward-to localhost:8081/stripe/webhook/` (This url is provided by dj-stripe)

 **NOTE** That way you will alse receive a new webhook token, which can be used for local testing.

+- How to create a dj-stripe customer and sync it with Stripe?
+Is a customer needed for syncing charges and ppayment_intents?

 ### Useful resources